Rotator Cuff Injury Attorneys

-Many times car accident victims will complain of neck and shoulder pain and this pain can be a warning sign of a rotator cuff injury that could require surgery.
+In most cases, car accident victims will complain of neck and shoulder pain.
+This pain can be a warning sign of a rotator cuff injury that could require surgery.
 These rotator cuff surgeries can cost upwards of $80,000.00 and there is no guarantee that additional surgeries wont be needed.

 The rotator cuff is composed of the muscles and tendons of the shoulder.
 These muscles and tendons connect the shoulder blade to the upper arm and hold the ball of the upper arm in the shoulder socket.
 Injuring your rotator cuff can be debilitating and painful.